• Skip to primary navigation

 Braided Chocolate Chip Bread

-Updated: Oct 22, 2025 · Published: Aug 4, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment
+Updated: May 7, 2026 · Published: Aug 4, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Jump to Video Print Recipe

-How good does this Braided Chocolate Chip Bread look, I can't wait for you to try it.
-When I was a young girl one of my favourite things my Mum would make was braided bread.
-To me there was something magical about the fact that she could make a simple loaf of bread in to something so beautiful.
-So, this recipe is an ode to my awesome Māmā, who was the epitome of creativity.
+When I was a young girl, one of my favourite things my Mum would make was braided bread.
+To me, there was something magical about how she could turn a simple loaf of bread into something so beautiful.

-Some more parāoa (bread) recipes to try:
+Some more parāoa (bread) recipes:

 Videography and photography by Sarah Henderson.